 History of National Adoption Month

-For over two decades, National Adoption Month has been celebrated across the country.
-Many national; State; local agencies; and foster, kinship care, and adoptive family groups will arrange programs, events, and activities during the month of November to raise awareness for children and youth in foster care who are waiting for permanent families.
+For over two decades, National Adoption Month has been promoted and celebrated every November in communities across the country.
+Many national, State, and local agencies as well as foster, kinship care, and adoptive family groups will help spread the word through programs, events, and activities that help raise awareness for thousands of children and youth in foster care who are waiting for permanent, loving families.

 Read below to learn how National Adoption Month started and grew to what it is today.

-Massachusetts Governor Michael Dukakis announced an Adoption Week in his State to promote awareness of the need for adoptive families for children in foster care.
+Massachusetts Governor Michael Dukakis announced an Adoption Week to promote awareness of the need for adoptive families for children in foster care.

 President Reagan proclaimed the first National Adoption Week.

-President Clinton expanded Adoption Awareness Week to the entire month of November.
+President Clinton expanded the awareness week to the entire month of November.

 President Clinton directed the Department of Health and Human Services (HHS) to develop a plan to expand the use of the Internet as a tool to find homes for children waiting to be adopted from foster care.

-President Bush provided an explanation of National Adoption Month in Spanish.
+President Bush provides an explanation of National Adoption Month in Spanish.